 The Operations Bureau is comprised of four rotating patrol platoons, tactical patrol including bicycle, housing authority, and canine.
-The investigation responsibilities are assigned to specializing in units criminal. juvenile, vice/narcotics, identifications, and school resource officers as well as an Emergency Response Team comprised of twelve officers trained in special weapons and tactics who respond to calls involving high-risk situations.
+The investigation responsibilities are assigned to units specializing in criminal, juvenile, vice/narcotics, identifications, and school resource officers as well as an Emergency Response Team comprised of twelve officers trained in special weapons and tactics who respond to calls involving high-risk situations.